Good Reduction of K3 Surfaces: Introduction

 \subsection{Kuga--Satake Abelian varieties}

-As an application, we compare the reduction behavior of a K3 surface to that of its Kuga--Satake Abelian variety.
-Let us recall that Kuga and Satake associated in \cite{Kuga Satake} to a polarized K3 surface $(X,{\cal L})$ over $\CC$ a polarized Abelian variety ${\rm KS}(X,{\cal L})$ over $\CC$ of dimension $2^{19}$.
-In case $(X,{\cal L})$ is defined over some field $k$, Rizov \cite{Rizov} and Madapusi Pera \cite{madapusi pera} established the existence of ${\rm KS}(X,{\cal L})$ over some finite extension of $k$.
-This recalled, we have the following result.
+Let us recall that Kuga and Satake \cite{Kuga Satake} associated to a polarized K3 surface $(X,{\cal L})$ over $\CC$ a polarized Abelian variety ${\rm KS}(X,{\cal L})$ of dimension $2^{19}$ over $\CC$.
+Moreover, if $(X,{\cal L})$ is defined over an arbitrary field $k$, then Rizov \cite{Rizov} and Madapusi Pera \cite{madapusi pera}, building on work of Deligne \cite{Deligne K3} and Andr\'e \cite{Andre}, established the existence of ${\rm KS}(X,{\cal L})$ over some finite extension of $k$.
+As an application of Theorem \ref{thm: main in introduction}, we can compare the reduction behavior of a polarized K3 surface to that of its associated Kuga--Satake Abelian variety.

-\begin{Theoremx} Let $(X,{\cal L})$ be a polarized K3 surface over $K$ with $p\neq2$. \begin{enumerate} \item If $X$ has good reduction, then ${\rm KS}(X,{\cal L})$ can be defined over an unramified extension of $K$, and it has good reduction. \item Assume that $X$ satisfies $(\star)$.
-Let $L/K$ be a field extension such that ${\rm KS}(X,{\cal L})$ can be defined over $L$.
-If ${\rm KS}(X,{\cal L})$ has good reduction over $L$, then $X$ has good reduction over an unramified extension of $L$. \end{enumerate} \end{Theoremx}
+\begin{Theorem} Assume $p \neq 2$.
+Let $(X,{\cal L})$ be a polarized K3 surface over $K$. \begin{enumerate} \item If $X$ has good reduction, then ${\rm KS}(X,{\cal L})$ can be defined over an unramified extension $L/K$, and it has good reduction over $L$. \item Assume that $X$ satisfies $(\star)$.
+Let $L/K$ be a field extension such that both ${\rm KS}(X,{\cal L})$ and the Kuga--Satake correspondence can be defined over $L$.
+If ${\rm KS}(X,{\cal L})$ has good reduction over $L$, then $X$ has good reduction over an unramified extension of $L$. \end{enumerate} \end{Theorem}